- Freeware Reviews

 Double check that email address!

-Frank Harrison, a businessman from Minnesota, went on a business trip to
+Frank Harrison, a businessman from Minnesota, went on a business trip to recently to Florida.

 On arrival, he sent an e-mail back home to his wife, Karren.
 Unfortunately, he mistyped a letter in the email address, and the e-mail went to jharrison instead of kharrison!.